[Skip to Content]

 Congratulations!
 By receiving this letter, you now know that you have been approved for the HCV Program.
 Keep the appointment letter in a safe place so that you do not lose your appointment date and time.
 This appointment can last up to 2-3 hours so plan your schedule accordingly.

-What should I expect with the certification meeting?
+What should I expect with the Certification Briefing?

-The HCV/Section 8 program will be explained to you in detail and you will receive all necessary documents to begin searching for a unit to include your Housing Choice Voucher, Rent Estimate Worksheet, Request for Tenancy Approval (RFTA) Packet, and a courtesy list of available units.
+The HCV Program (Section 8) will be explained to you in detail and you will receive all necessary documents to begin searching for a unit to include your Housing Choice Voucher, Rent Estimate Worksheet, Request for Tenancy Approval (RFTA) Packet, and a courtesy list of available units.
 You will also receive a folder of information for your review after the meeting.

 Policy References